ilearnio/riot-ssr/README.md

 # riot-ssr

-Server-side rendering of Riot tags.
-Supports both synchronous and asynchronous methods.
+Syncronous and asynchronous server-side rendering of RiotJS tags for Connect/Express

 ## Usage example